Leopoldo-Medeiros/jobs/README.md

 ## Usage

 ### Migrations
-To create all the nessesary tables and columns, run the following
+To create all the necessary tables and columns, run the following
 ```
 php artisan migrate
 ```